 Since the pace of new firmware appearing is fast-and-furious from the police laser gun manufacturers, it is getting increasingly difficult for all the laser jammer companies to keep up with the changes.
 At least today, all of the viable jammers today can have their firmware updated and this includes the ALP.
 When a new police laser algorithm is discovered the jammer manufacturers are able to provide their existing customers an update.

 It’s important to note as well, that a number of “independent” enthusiast testing groups have appeared over the years born in social media online forums, but some of them have proven to have hidden agendas (such as the RALTEC testing group).
-This online testing group has marketed itself as a purely independent and non-biased testing group, but we learned during a 2014 laser jammer shootout that RadarBusters and Veil jointly sponsored that the members had a secret undisclosed relationship with one of the manufacturers that they were testing that was discovered after the even and when the results were posted by RadarBusters.
+This online testing group has marketed itself as a purely independent and non-biased testing group, but we learned during a 2014 laser jammer shootout that RadarBusters and Veil jointly sponsored that the members had a secret undisclosed relationship with one of the manufacturers that they were testing that was discovered only after the results were posted by RadarBusters.
 We witnessed the group hiding specific weaknesses of a number of jammers from both us and the public by not reporting them and ceasing testing them against a number of guns that were “tearing up” some of the jammers.
 We witnessed some of the forum members meeting secretly collaborating with one particular manufacturer for personal profit.

-Also, the tests they conduct are often very limited in scope; are created to favor the jammer; use targeting techniques that are not be representative of how a laser is actually operated in the field; focus on jamming performance of only the front of the vehicle; and tend to be on dead-flat road surfaces with straight-on shots all to ensure optimal conditions for them to perform.
+Beyond the absurdity of this, these forum-driven tests are often very limited in scope; are created to favor the jammer; use targeting techniques that are not be representative of how a laser is actually operated in the field; focus on jamming performance of only the front of the vehicle; and tend to be on dead-flat road surfaces with straight-on shots all to ensure optimal conditions for them to perform.
 Even more alarming is that results of total jammer failure (ie; when a jammer is entirely ineffective against a particular police laser gun) are often left undocumented.

 This happened repeatedly at a recent test conducted that’s been recently promoted (by a couple of retailers as being “authoritative”).
 As was noted on RadarBusters website’s published results: